Quaternioneer/trezor-agent/doc/README-SSH.md

 If you'd like a Trezor-style PIN entry program, follow [these instructions](README-PINENTRY.md).

-On Debian, if you rund gpg.sh (https://github.com/dainnilsson/scripts/blob/master/base-install/gpg.sh) it should configure your envrironment variables properly.
+On Debian, if you run gpg.sh (https://github.com/dainnilsson/scripts/blob/master/base-install/gpg.sh) it should configure your envrironment variables properly.
 As a bonus, this configuration will also set you up to use YubiKey PIV SSH authentication.
+As noted in 5.
+Troubleshooting of INSTALL.md, please make sure `~/.local/bin` is on your `PATH`.
+This has not been fixed as of bash 4.4.

 ## 2. Usage